svickars/major-studio-1/README.md

-## Governance Indicators in Sub-Saharan Africa
+## How is democracy impacted by governance in Sub-Saharan Africa?

+##### Description

 ##### Research Question
 >I am studying trends in governance indicator scores over the last 10 years because I want to find out how these trends lead to changes in a country's democratic status.
 I want to expand this to understand what defines a country as *free*, *partly free*, or *not free*.
 I am using corruption control, political stability, government effectiveness, and voice and accountability variables.
-My [visualization](https://svickars.github.io/major-studio-1/a3/) is based on the World Bank's Governance Indicator Data, Freedom House's Freedom in the World report, and The Economist's Democracy Index.
+My [visualization](https://svickars.github.io/major-studio-1/a3/) is based on the World Bank's Governance Indicator Data, World Income Inequality Database, and The Economist's Democracy Index.

 ##### Visualization
 [View Here](https://svickars.github.io/major-studio-1/a4/)